weecology/DeepForest/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 For questions and community discussion, please create a discussion (https://github.com/weecology/DeepForest/discussions).

 **To Reproduce**
-Issues without reproducible code that we can run to explore the problem are much more difficult to understand and debug and so are much less likely to be addressed quickly.
+If possible provide a simple code example, using data from the package itself, that reproduces the behavior.
+The code block below is a starting point.
+Issues without reproducible code that we can use to explore the problem are much more difficult to understand and debug and so are much less likely to be addressed quickly.
+Spending some time creating a reproducible example makes it easier for us to help.

 ```
 # Load the modules